 Eliminating Feed-Response Bites

 When you open the snake’s enclosure, use the hook to tap your snake a few times on its head.
 Tapping your snake warns it that you’re there.
-The hook is cold and doesn’t emit heat so the snake knows it isn’t a threat and you eliminate fee-response bites.
+The hook is cold and doesn’t emit heat so the snake knows it isn’t a threat and you eliminate feed-response bites.

-Taming Hatchlings is a Breeze
+Taming Hatchlings Is A Breeze

 Keeping snakes cool and calm during handling sessions starts with making sure that they are stress-free in their cages.
 When handling your Ball Python, always do so in a quiet room without other people thronging about.
 Noises and sudden movements can frighten a snake and put it into fight mode.